ashwinath/financials/README.md

 ### Trades

 These values will be used in the calculation of investments as well as it's breakdown.
 For now I am only going to support London Stock Exchange.
 US stock exchanges should also work but I have not tried it.

+### Mortgage

+These values will be used in the calculation of mortgage repayments.